 - Electronic road pricing (ERP) – S$2,112

 4. Should you get a used car instead?

 You can save a significant amount of money by opting for a used car.
 However, arriving at a fair price for a car that is several years old is not easy.
 This handy guide to Understanding Car Value Depreciation in Singapore will give you an idea about how to calculate the price of a used car.

 You should test drive the car that you intend to buy.
 Not only that, you shouldn't just drive a few hundred metres down the road.
 Instead, take the car for a long drive so that you can get an idea about how it handles in different conditions.
 Are you comfortable driving it in heavy traffic?
 Does it vibrate at high speeds?
 In fact, it may be a better idea to have a friend or colleague who is very familiar with cars to test-drive it with you.
 If you invest some time and effort, it is possible to find great bargains in the used car market.

 Shop around and drive a hard bargain

 In your search for a car, you should never make the mistake of visiting only one dealer.
 Draw up a list of at least three different car models that you like.
-Then, enquire about the price of each car and the accessories that you want, at three different dealers.
+Then, enquire about the price of each car and the accessories that you want, at at least three different dealers.
 By doing this, you will understand the different options that you have and likely be able to negotiate better with each of the dealers.
-Once you have all the information that you need, you can ensure that you get the best deal possible and make your final purchase decision.
+Once you have all the information that you need, you can be sure that you get the best deal possible and make your final purchase decision.